 How do you go back to a life you can’t remember?
-Find out in this follow up to the New York Times bestselling The Program and The Treatment.
+Find out in this fifth book in the New York Times bestselling Program series.

 Tatum Masterson never went through The Program.
 She never had her memory stripped, never had to fight to remain herself.
 But when Weston, her longtime boyfriend and love of her life, was taken by handlers, she hoped he’d remember her somehow—that their love would be strong enough.

 Like all returners, Weston came back a blank canvas.
 The years he and Tatum spent together were forgotten, as well as the week when he mysteriously disappeared before The Program came for him.